 If possible, try to use a separate room each for work and then maybe meet in the living room or kitchen to wind down at break times.
 If you haven’t the space to work in separate rooms, even setting up a small desk in one room while your partner works in another should be enough to keep things separated.

 Whatever you do though, don’t work from bed and don’t both try to share the same space.
 For more tips, check how How to separate business and pleasure when you work from home.

-Are you a work-from-home couple?
+How are you finding working from home during the conronavirus lock down?
 Let us know how you make things work.